pmcharrison/psynet-tutorial-ismir-2025/docs/01-topics/05-static-experiments-i.rst

 This can often be accomplished using a single modular page, but it is also possible to use multiple pages in the same trial.

-We implement custom trial designs by subclassing PsyNet's ``StaticTrial`` class:
+We implement custom trial designs by subclassing PsyNet's ``StaticTrial`` class.
+Here's how it's done in the
+:doc:`simple rating <../02-demos/pipelines/01-simple-rating>` demo:

 .. code-block:: python